-Water damage is a serious problem that homes, and businesses often experience.
-Property owner should know about the different Stages of Water Damage.
+Water damage is a serious problem that homes, and businesses often experience, it is important that property owner know about the different stages of water damage.
 Many owners fail to know that this problem does not only entail damage of the property substrates, but also cover the occurrence of microbial and fungal growth, which can be quite hard to eradicate once it occurs.

 Should this problem occur in your home or office, it is important to know the different stages of water damage.